collocations.org

 When he failed to turn up for training, he was relieved of his duties as captain.

-DUTY + NOUN
+duty + NOUN

 He went to the police station and spoke to the duty officer.

-off ~
+off duty

-I''m off duty tomorrow night.
+I'm off duty tomorrow night.

-on ~
+on duty

-You''re not allowed to drink alcohol on duty.
+You're not allowed to drink alcohol on duty.

 PHRASES

-the execution/performance of your duties
+the execution of your duties, the performance of your duties

 The company is liable if you are injured during the execution of your duty.